Originally Published April 2013. Updated December 2021.

-For some industries, the specific timing of when messages are sent is highly relevant.
+For some industries, the specific timing of when messages are sent is highly relevant, too.
 Answering these questions will allow you to make better choices moving forward.

 Digital Marketing Inventory: Phase Two

 It’s important to remember, however, that it’s only a first step.
 If you have more digital marketing tools in your arsenal, be sure to take the time to inventory all of those as well.
-When you’re considering items like online advertising campaigns, guest blog appearances, and the like, the goal should be to identify all efforts: ensure accuracy, relevancy and timeliness, and assess performance.
+When you’re considering items like digital advertising campaigns, guest blog appearances, and the like, the goal should be to identify all efforts: ensure accuracy, relevancy, timeliness, and assess performance.

 Then you’ll be able to determine what choices you need to make with these tools moving forward.

 In a year, it’ll be time to go through the entire process again.
-Like the shampoo bottle tells us:“Rinse, lather, and repeat.”
+Like the shampoo bottle tells us: “Lather, rinse, and repeat.”